metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_thin_runtime_v1alpha1_manifest.md

 - `image_tag` (String) Image for thinRuntime fuse
 - `liveness_probe` (Attributes) livenessProbe of thin fuse pod (see [below for nested schema](#nestedatt--spec--fuse--liveness_probe))
 - `network_mode` (String) Whether to use hostnetwork or not
-- `node_selector` (Map of String) NodeSelector is a selector which must be true for the fuse client to fit on a node, this option only effect when global is enabled
+- `node_selector` (Map of String) NodeSelector is a selector which must be true for the fuse client to fit on a node,this option only effect when global is enabled
-- `options` (Map of String) Options configurable options of FUSE client, performance parameters usually. will be merged with Dataset.spec.mounts.options into fuse pod.
+- `options` (Map of String) Options configurable options of FUSE client, performance parameters usually.will be merged with Dataset.spec.mounts.options into fuse pod.
 - `ports` (Attributes List) Ports used thinRuntime (see [below for nested schema](#nestedatt--spec--fuse--ports))
 - `readiness_probe` (Attributes) readinessProbe of thin fuse pod (see [below for nested schema](#nestedatt--spec--fuse--readiness_probe))
 - `resources` (Attributes) Resources that will be requested by thinRuntime Fuse. (see [below for nested schema](#nestedatt--spec--fuse--resources))